 Death of a partner

 A client running a business as a partnership experienced the death of one of its partners.
 The surviving partner had been primarily involved in sales and the deceased partner was in the operations side of things.
 There was no cross-functionality in their relationship.
 They essentially ran their business in silos.
 It was not until the death of the one partner that the other partner found out that theft had been occurring to the tune of thousands of dollars and that the business had not been tracking inventory properly.
 The surviving partner dealt with emotional trauma while also trying to “right the ship” in areas he had no knowledge or expertise.

 I had a client who was faced with paying for delinquent payroll taxes as well as the associated legal fees.
 This disaster was the result of the business owner being too hands-off.
 He relinquished payroll control to his Chief Operating Officer.
 This individual committed payroll fraud, costing the company more than $100,000 and a great deal of emotional trauma (which you can’t put a price tag on).
 My client could have avoided this by having the proper controls and verification systems in place.
 Instead, he had a very unpleasant surprise when the COO intercepted an IRS notice about unpaid payroll taxes.

 Dawn Brolin’s own philosophy about disaster preparedness

-Whether it’s a fire, an adverse weather event or even a potential theft situation, my own Disaster Recovery Plan (DRP) is simple: Have every single client file and essential piece of documentation in the cloud and make sure you have business interruption insurance.
+Whether it’s a fire, an adverse weather event or even a potential theft situation, my own Disaster Recovery Plan (DRP) is simple: Have every single essential piece of documentation in the cloud and make sure you have business interruption insurance.
 This two-prong approach provides priceless peace of mind because should anything happen to my physical office, I know that my work will not skip a beat.
 I will have all my client documents and personnel information available and I can always replace any equipment or physical goods in the office with an insurance claim.